 With that being said, let’s go over some basics that each sized apartment can cover.

 A studio apartment is anywhere from 350-600 square feet, let’s say.
 Generally, the living space is set to accommodate a bed, some small living room furniture, and a tv or entertainment center of sorts.
 There will also be a bathroom, kitchen area, and if you’re lucky, a big walk-in closet and separate dining area, to make things less cramped.
-But overall, your living space and bedroom become one.
-This is great for individuals who want to live modestly, don’t mind the open space layout, and don’t plan to share the space with anyone.
+But overall, your living space and bedroom become one, and you’ll need to be intentional with the apartment design.
+This is great for individuals who want to live modestly, or consider themselves minimalists, don’t mind the open space layout, and don’t plan to share the space with anyone.
 Although, a studio apartment would be pretty tight for any couple looking to cohabitate.
 We wouldn’t recommend it for couples, and most apartments probably forbid that based on the number of people vs. the size of the unit.

 1 bedroom apartments between 550 and 1,000 square feet would be perfect for a single person who wants to keep their living space separate from their bedroom.
 A lot of people like to keep the bedroom a place for sleeping and recuperating, and not meshing it with where they entertain, watch TV, etc. Depending on the size of the 1 bedroom, it can be absolutely perfect for a couple cohabitating.
 It’s a decent space for those who live modestly and don’t need a lot of extra space for belongings.
 Some couples, however, like to have that extra bedroom for an office, activities, separate hobbies, a guest room, or even a growing family.
 And that brings us to 2 bedrooms.